 You can do this by adding to your resume with things such as

-.
-Something worth looking into would be starting up a
+Something worth looking into would be starting up a Neighborhood crime watch.

 if one doesn't exist in your community yet.
 You would be taking a leadership role within you neighborhood, and could potentially build some great friendships as references.

-requirements.
-Most Police Departments want you to have at least some post Secondary education.
+Most Departments want you to have at least some post Secondary education.

-Police attend calls and speak to individuals who sometimes aren't good with English.
-Having Officers with additional languages always comes in handy.
+Officers attend calls and speak to individuals who sometimes aren't good with English.
+Having individuals with additional languages always comes in handy.

 You can also register for a ride along.
 Most Departments have a "ride along" program.
 It's designed to give civilians an opportunity to be paired with an officer and go out during a shift on patrol.
 It can be extremely informative and gives you a